This easy pumpkin crisp has a creamy, pumpkin-pie–style filling topped with a crunchy, buttery streusel. A cozy fall dessert that everyone loves!

 - If you notice the streusel is browning too fast, cover it with foil.

-When I’m serving a crowd, I’ll provide topping options, such as whipped cream, vanilla ice cream, and caramel sauce, but it’s got so much of the pumpkin pie spice flavor going on, it’s perfect all on its own.
+When I’m serving a crowd, I’ll provide topping options, such as homemade whipped cream, vanilla ice cream, and caramel sauce, but this pumpkin pie crisp has so much seasonal flavor that a warm serving on its own is just perfect!

 Pumpkin Crisp